UST-QuAntiL/qc-atlas/docs/adr/0004-postgres-for-service-tests.md

 ## Context and Problem Statement

-To ensure high test coverage within the project, the database must be tested as well.
-There are different approaches to test the database.
+To ensure high test coverage within the project, functionalities that interact with the database must be tested as well.
+There are different approaches to testing these functionalities that require a database running.

 ## Considered Options

-* Use In-Memory database
+* Use In-Memory database (like H2)
 * Use Production-like [Postgres](http://www.postgresql.org) database

 ## Decision Outcome